-Cabinet is asked to:
+Cabinet is requested to:

-- (i) note the content of the inspection report; - (ii) pass this report to the Performance, Review and Scrutiny Committee for its consideration; - (iii) note that the Council will continue to challenge, support and monitor the service in relation to achieving excellence through further improving performance.
+- (i) note the content of the inspection report; - (ii) pass this report to the Performance, Review and Scrutiny Committee for its consideration; - (iii) congratulate the Management and staff connected with the Midlothian Council Fostering Service on the strengths identified in the report. - (iv) note that the Council will continue to challenge, support and monitor the service in relation to the delivering excellence framework.